isovector/reasonablypolymorphic.com/reasonably-polymorphic/posts/2017-08-08-information-effects.markdown

   swapP        -- (b + c) + a
   swapP .+ id  -- (c + b) + a
 ```

+And given that, we can write an isomorphism between any `a` and any `b`.
+The
+catch, of course, is that you can never witness such a thing since it obviously
+doesn't exist.
+Nevertheless, we can use it to convince the type checker that
+we're doing the right thing in cases that would diverge in any case.

 ```haskell
 diverge :: a <=> b